JStiles9552/CLIM_680_Project/index.md

 Data

 My project will make use of the ERA5 Global Reanalysis, which is a data set that covers a massive amount of atmospheric and weather data, including precipitation and temperature data, which spans as far back as the mid-1900s (Hersbach et al, 2020).
 The ERA5 Global Reanalysis was created by the European Center for Medium-Range Weather Forecasts with a resolution of 0.25 Degrees, and is consistently updated with both new and changing atmospheric data (ECMWF, n.d.).
 Because of the size of this data set, I will only be working with northeast region of the U.S., while focusing on the variable of total precipitation between the years of 1990-2010.
+The precipitation values compiled in my dataset are categorized as m/day, and I changed them to values of mm/day by multiplying the precipitation values by 1000.

+Code Description

+Aggregates

+Over the entire time span, the average daily precipitation was around 3.311 mm/day for the entire area of land, with a standard deviation of 1.507.
+These values were calculated using the mean and standard deviation functions in numpy, and included the

 [Project Proposal](https://jstiles9552.github.io/CLIM_680_Project/Project_Proposal.html)